hmrc/pillar2-stubs/README.md

 **Option 1: Using UPE Contact Name**

-Set the `upeContactName` field to one of these values:
+Enter one of these values in the "Contact Name" field during registration:

 | UPE Contact Name       | PLR Reference Returned | Polling Behavior                                                      |
 |------------------------|------------------------|--------------------------------------------------------------------- |